Skip to main content

 Caching

-As of Cypress version 3.0, Cypress downloads its binary to the global system cache - on linux that is ~/.cache/Cypress.
+Cypress downloads its binary to the global system cache - on Linux that is ~/.cache/Cypress.
 By ensuring this cache persists across builds you can save minutes off install time by preventing a large binary download.

 • Cache the ~/.cache folder after running npm install, yarn, npm ci or equivalents as demonstrated in the configs below.